JustinKhu/Data-Analytics-Project-SQL/README.md

 ## 📖 Overview
 An SQL project created in order to replicate working as a data analyst, focusing on data exploration and analytics.
-This project continues off on my previous project (Data Warehouse) by performing queries and aggregations in order to perform exploratory data analysis which can be used for creating valuable business insights.
+This project continues off on my previous project (Data Warehouse), this time focusing on utilising the cleaned and sorted data to produce useful analytical information that can be used in an insights pack.

 ---

 ## 🧭 Objectives
 - Using appropriate functions in order to sift through large amounts of data to uncover useful information.
-- Understand the process of EDA.
 - Compile a sufficient amount of data that can be used to create a dashboard/visualizations.
 - Improve my SQL abilties and understanding how to break down more complex queries into smaller more manageable chunks.
-- Utilise the data to create valuable insights.
+- Create an insights pack which answers business questions and provides credible and actionable recommendations.

 ---